nagyesta/lowkey-vault/README.md

 # Limitations

 - Some encryption/signature algorithms are not supported.
 Please refer to the ["Features"](#features) section for the up-to-date list of supported algorithms.
-- ```EC``` public keys are not exposed by the server to make Azure Cryptography Client always go to the server during encrypt/verify operations.
 - Backup and restore features are not supported at the moment
 - Certificate Vault features are not supported at the moment
 - Recovery options cannot be set as vault creation is implicit during start-up